YosysHQ/yosys-bench/verilog/benchmarks_large/dspfilters/README.md

 - **fastfir_fixedtaps** A 1-output per clock finite impulse response (FIR) filter, configured as a 12-bit 128-tap band-pass filter.

-- **slowfir_fixedtaps** A 1-output per number-of-taps clocks finite impulse response (FIR) filter, configured as a 12-bit 128-tap band-pass filter.
+- **slowfil_fixedtaps** A 1-output per number-of-taps clocks finite impulse response (FIR) filter, configured as a 12-bit 128-tap band-pass filter.
 This original variant uses a ring-buffer to store all input samples.

-- **slowfir_srl_fixedtaps** A 1-output per number-of-taps clocks finite impulse
+- **slowfil_srl_fixedtaps** A 1-output per number-of-taps clocks finite impulse
   response (FIR) filter, configured as a 12-bit 128-tap band-pass filter.
-This is a modified variant of the original slowfir that uses a shift-register approach to store all input samples.
+This is a modified variant of the original slowfil that uses a shift-register approach to store all input samples.

 The 12-bit 128-tap band pass filter has the following performance characteristics: